 With Flothemes, we’ve built blocks that allow you to add tags to any post or gallery.
 To make it easier for users to navigate, you simply add a sidebar to your blog, displaying all categories, or include a category switcher on your listing page.

 Well don’t just take our word from it, check out all the reviews from hundreds of creatives who switched to WordPress & Flothemes for their site:

 How to Switch

 Ready to consider a move yet?
-We’ve prepared a guide, so you know exactly what to expect from each step of the process.
+We’ve prepared a comprehensive guide (Part 1 and Part 2), so you know exactly what to expect from each step of the process.
 Know, that you can also opt in for a Setup Service, and have our team assist you with the migration, setup and customization process, as well as learning more about Flothemes and WordPress.
 And if you get a bundle of a theme + Advanced Setup package, we’ll save you $68.
 Code: SETUP68

 And lastly, enjoy some website examples from our clients, built with Flothemes!

 Get started with WordPress in just 7 days!